Run automations

 - Most Relevant: Arranges automations by their associated service (if you associated a service with the automation).
 Impacted services with the highest severity-related incidents will be sorted at the top of the list.

-In this example, the Automation section is sorted by 'Most Relevant', so automations are grouped by their associated service.
+In this example, the Automations section is sorted by 'Most Relevant', so automations are grouped by their associated service.
 The 'API' service is impacted by higher severity-related incidents than 'Order Processing', so automations associated with the 'API' service are sorted higher in the list even though it is not an impacted service for this incident.

-By default, the Automation section only displays the automations you have permission to run.
+By default, the Automations section only displays the automations you have permission to run.
 If you want to see all the available automations for an incident, select the Show All check box.
 Automations you cannot run will be disabled.

 When configuring an Incident Automation trigger, you can choose which users and roles can run the automation.
 The trigger must be enabled before you can run the automation on the Incident Console or on an incident service dependencies map.